2024 Alabama Republican presidential primary: Campaign

 Donald Trump's 2024 presidential campaign was endorsed by Alabama's senior senator Tommy Tuberville in November 2022.
 Former Vice President Mike Pence spoke before the University of Alabama's Young Americans for Freedom chapter in April 2023 prior to his campaign launch.

 Debate

 The fourth Republican primary debate was held on December 6, 2023, at the University of Alabama.
 Hosted by NewsNation and The Washington Free Beacon, it was moderated by Megyn Kelly, Elizabeth Vargas, and Eliana Johnson.
 Four candidates attended the debate: Ron DeSantis, Nikki Haley, Chris Christie, and Vivek Ramaswamy.
+This was the last debate to feature Christie and Ramaswamy, Christie would suspend his campaign before voting started, and Ramaswamy the night of Iowa.